thatcort/git-gallery/README.md

 ## Features

-* Create pages for any Git commit
+* Create gallery pages for any Git commit
 * Edit the page in the browser
-* Drop images on the page to have them included
+* Drag-n-drop images onto the page to have them included
 * Maintains a HEAD directory that points to the current Git HEAD
 * Read files directly from the repo: You can reference files in a given commit at /pages/:commitId:/repo/filename.
-This is especially useful if your content can display in a web browser, since you can then have be live on the page
+This is especially useful if your content can display in a web browser, since you can then have it run live on the page

 ## Roadmap

 Some planned features:
 * Publish to the web: export the gallery in a simple format that can be copied to a basic web server
+* Git add, commit and create a gallery page with a single action
 * Better configuration
-* Improve the appearance -- it's UGLY right now :/
+* Improve the appearance